 Click to Enlarge

-Now that the 2010 Arctic sea ice melt season is over, we can see how 2010 fits into the long-term trends Arctic Sea Ice Extent.
-This post shows an R Climate chart that I have made to look at the annual NSIDC Arctic Sea Ice Extent maximum, minimum and seasonal melt trends for the 32 year period, 1979 to 2010.
+2010 2013 Arctic sea ice melt season is over, we can see how 2010 2013 fits into the long-term trends Arctic Sea Ice Extent.
+This post shows an R Climate chart that I have made to look at the annual NSIDC Arctic Sea Ice Extent maximum, minimum and seasonal melt trends for the 35 year period, 1979 to 2013.
 Data and RClimate scripts are provided.

 Here’s my RClimate script trend chart of 1979-2010 NSIDC Arctic Sea Ice Extent data.
 I have plotted NSIDC’s maximum and minimum sea ice extent for each year and my calculated value for seasonal melt (maximum – minimum).
 (Click image to enlarge)